-Lauren Austin is a graduate in dance from the University of Central Lancashire (UCLAN) and a participant on the Pathways to Further Education Teaching programme.
+Lauren Austin is a graduate in dance from the University of Central Lancashire (UCLAN) and a participant on the Pathways to Further Education Teaching (now called Talent to Teach in FE) programme.

 I was in the final stage of my third year at UCLAN and I knew teaching was the route that I wanted to go down.
 However, I have never experienced teaching at FE level and that was where I wanted to be.
 I thought this would be a great opportunity to experience college teaching and what it entails.